• Skip to primary navigation

 Hawaiʻi Summer Law Program

-International applicants:
+International Students

-visit our International Students page for information and application
+Visit our International Students page for information and application

-Tuition & Fees
+Tuition & Financial Aid

-• Summer 2026 Tuition Rate: $971 per credit (same for both Hawaiʻi residents and non-residents).
+• Summer 2026 Tuition Rate: $971 per credit (Same for residents and non-residents).

 • Calculate Total Tuition: $971 × Number of Credits.